skyrina/hfksdjfskfhsjdfhkasfdhksf/README.md

 ## Usage

-To use this module, require it in your NodeJS project like so:
+To use this module, require it in your project like so:

 ```js
 import hfksdjfskfhsjdfhkasfdhksf from 'hfksdjfskfhsjdfhkasfdhksf';